iiot-stud/qteam2016/reasearch_proposal/proposal.md

 <!-- Ubernetes API -->
 Ubernetes Api is proposed to look like the existing Kubernetes API, with the extend of clusters being single objects to operate on, similar to nodes.
 This includes registering, listing, describing and deregistering clusters, but also requesting resources from a specific or, by some metric, automatically assigned cluster.
 This kind of automatic scheduling is proposed to be done by a not further defined, optional policy engine, which might be our proposed policy engine.

+#### Proposed Design ####
+The API can not specify every possible input to our policy engine, because possible policies, including their rules on input objects, are unknown at API design stage and subject to change.
+Instead the API is designed around a schema which can be used and adapted according to a policy's needs.
+The Kubernetes Scheduler's policy configuration with its predicates and priorities, is a suitable base skeleton for further API design.
+With its distinction between forced predicates and favorable priorities, policy configuration has a rough structure.
+Further policy configuration may be done by extending the skeleton's JSON encoded objects with objects of key-value pairs.
+Such an object may look like `{subject:Tom, predicate:is, object:human}` or `{ name:HumanSubjectsNamedTom, triplet: {subject:Tom, predicate:is, object:human} }`.

+Because our policy engine supports only one operation mode, which is applying a policy to a list of nodes, the REST API call itself is simple.
+We can use a simple HTTP POST to send our described JSON configuration.
+A response will contain a JSON encoded, ranked list of nodes, fulfilling the requested policy.

 references
 <!-- Ubernetes -->